xero/moebius-web/README.md

 # Dot mode ('d' key):

 Works exactly as the shading mode, but reselecting the option will cycle through small and large variations.

+# Undo ('z'):

+Reverses the previous operation, can be repeated consecutively a maximum of 32 times.

 # Clear: